Skip to content

 Additional Configuration for Android Integration

-• Configure Gradle Plugin ft-plugin to collect App startup events and Android Native related events (page transitions, click events, Native network requests, WebView data).
+• Configure Gradle Plugin ft-plugin to collect App launch events and Android Native related events (page transitions, click events, Native network requests, WebView data).

-• Customize Application and declare it in AndroidMainifest.xml.
-The code is as follows:
+• Customize Application and declare it in AndroidMainifest.xml, as shown below.

 import io.flutter.app.FlutterApplication